-Importance of our design.
-In this experiment, we take CIFAR-10 dataset as an example to ablate our design.
+1) Importance of Our Design: In this experiment, we take CIFAR-10 dataset as an example to ablate our design.
 First, we use an input-agnostic image rather than the edge structure as the trigger pattern and leverage the same invisible injection network to create the poisoned image.
 However, we find this strategy will totally fail, and the ASR is only 13.42% even without pre-processing.
-Very recently, Li et al. [70] also proposed an invisible input-specific backdoor attack, whose framework is similar to us but does not considering the structure information.
+Recently, Li et al. [70] proposed an invisible input-specific backdoor attack, whose framework is similar to us but does not considering the structure information.
 To double confirm it, we also conduct comparative experiments on CIFAR-10 dataset and find it fails as expected.